 Donate Money

-Please note that our 501(c)(3) registration with the IRS is as “Yarmouth CAN”, so that is how we will appear on GuideStar and other sites.
-Our tax ID number is available upon request to treas@ycan.info
+Please note that our official name on our 501(c)(3) registration with the IRS is "Yarmouth CAN."
+Our tax ID number is 27-0287976.
+More information is available upon request to treas@ycan.info.

 We receive these donations the next day.
 Please use the following button to donate via PayPal:

-While sending us a check is slower, it allows all of your donation to go to its intended purpose by avoiding the 2.2% fees we are charged for PayPal payments.
+Donating by check allows all of your donation to go to its intended purpose by avoiding the 2.2% fees we are charged for PayPal payments.

 Please make checks payable to Yarmouth CAN, and mail to: